 "I am lucky to have the best parents who will love and support whoever I am or whomever I want to be with."
-ONLY 24% OF LGBTQ YOUTH CAN "DEFINITELY" BE THEMSELVES AS AN LGBTQ PERSON AT HOME1 ONLY OF LGBTQ YOUTH HAVE FAMILIES WHO SHOW SUPPORT FOR THEM BY GETTING INVOLVED IN THE LARGER LGBTQ AND ALLY COMMUNITY2

 "I'm homeschooled by my conservative Christian mother, who is rather queerphobic, even though she claims not to be.
 Any resurgence of the topic of queer people typically results in attacks on my identity."

-The Importance of Family Parents and families play an essential role in promoting adolescent health and well-being.
-Studies have shown the positive health outcomes for LGBTQ youth whose families are supportive and accepting, including greater self-esteem and resilience, and a lower risk of negative health outcomes such as depression, distress, hopelessness and substance use.3 Most LGBTQ youth are aware of their sexual orientation or gender identity by the start of adolescence.4 While "coming out" to their parents and close family members is an important and selfaffirming developmental milestone, it is often fraught with worry.
+The Importance of Family

+Parents and families play an essential role in promoting adolescent health and well-being.
+Studies have shown the positive health outcomes for LGBTQ youth whose families are supportive and accepting, including greater self-esteem and resilience, and a lower risk of negative health outcomes such as depression, distress, hopelessness and substance use.3

+Most LGBTQ youth are aware of their sexual orientation or gender identity by the start of adolescence.4 While "coming out" to their parents and close family members is an important and selfaffirming developmental milestone, it is often fraught with worry.
 Many LGBTQ youth report coming out, being outed or being found out by their family as extremely stressful.
 Moreover, more than threequarters of youth in our sample rate coming out as LGBTQ to their parents as extremely stressful.

 "Being in the closet as trans/non-binary, I'm always scared of my parents finding out or others not accepting me or maybe even not using my preferred pronouns."

+OF LGBTQ YOUTH HEAR THEIR FAMILIES MAKE NEGATIVE COMMENTS ABOUT

+LGBTQ PEOPLE5

+OF YOUTH NOT OUT TO THEIR PARENTS AS LGBTO HEAR THEIR FAMILIES MAKE NEGATIVE COMMENTS ABOUT LGBTQ PEOPLE

+OF LGBTQ YOUTH CAN "DEFINITELY" BE THEMSELVES AS AN LGBTQ PERSON AT HOME1

+OF LGBTQ YOUTH HAVE FAMILIES WHO SHOW SUPPORT FOR THEM BY GETTING INVOLVED IN THE LARGER LGBTQ AND ALLY COMMUNITY2

-67% OF LGBTQ YOUTH HEAR THEIR FAMILIES Make Negative Comments About LGBTQ PEOPLE5 78% OF YOUTH NOT OUT TO THEIR PARENTS AS LGBTQ HEAR THEIR FAMILIES MAKE NEGATIVE COMMENTS ABOUT LGBTQ PEOPLE6 perceived fear of rejection is compounded by the negative comments they hear about the LGBTQ community from their parents or family members.
+For too many LGBTQ youth, the real and perceived fear of rejection is compounded by the negative comments they hear about the LGBTQ community from their parents or family members.
 These negative attitudes and beliefs may make them reluctant to come out or disclose their sexual orientation or gender identity to their families.

 "If my parents found out I'm gay, they would disown me and kick me out."

+OF LGBTQ YOUTH OUT TO THEIR PARENTS SAY THAT THEIR FAMILIES MAKE THEM FEEL BAD FOR BEING LGBTQ2 TRANS YOUTH ARE

+OVER 2X

+MORE LIKELY TO BE TAUNTED OR MOCKED BY FAMILY FOR THEIR LGBTQ IDENTITY THAN CISGENDER LGBQ YOUTH8

+LGBTQ YOUTH OF COLOR

+REPORT HEARING FAMILY

+EXPRESS NEGATIVITY ABOUT

+LGBTQ PEOPLE MORE FREQUENTLY

+THAN THEIR WHITE PEERS9

-48% OF LGBTQ YOUTH OUT TO THEIR PARENTS SAY THAT THEIR FAMILIES MAKE THEM FEEL BAD FOR BEING LGBTQ7 TRANS YOUTH ARE MORE LIKELY TO BE TAUNTED OR MOCKED By Family for their LGBTQ IDENTITY THAN CISGENDER LGBQ YOUTH8 LGBTQ YOUTH OF COLOR REPORT HEARING FAMILY EXPRESS NEGATIVITY ABOUT LGBTQ PEOPLE MORE FREQUENTLY THAN THEIR WHITE PEERS9 "Because of the way many LGBTQ+ people are treated, many of us suffer from a range of mental illnesses, myself included."
+HRC 2018 LGBTQ YOUTH REPORT

+"Because of the way many LGBTQ+ people are treated, many of us suffer from a range of mental illnesses, myself included."
-"My fear keeps me from seeing a counselor about things like my anxiety and depression.
-I don't know how they might react [to my LGBTQ identity], so I'd rather go online or talk to my other gueer friends about it."

-STRESS

 The Burden of Rejection

 The mental health disparities between LGBTQ youth and non-LGBTQ youth continue to be an alarming trend.
 Today's LGBTQ youth face a variety of stressors - harassment, family and peer rejection, bullying from their peers, isolation and a lack of a sense of belonging - that have a major impact on their overall well-being.
 Studies have shown that, compared to their non-LGBTQ peers, LGBTQ youth report much higher rates of depression, anxiety, alcohol and drug use, and lower self-esteem.10

-95%

-LGBTQ YOUTH REPORT

-TO SLEEP AT NIGHT11

-THEY HAVE TROUBLE GETTING

-OF LGBTQ YOUTH RATE THEIR AVERAGE STRESS

-LEVEL AS '5' OR HIGHER ON A 1-10 SCALE12

-PERCENTAGE OF YOUTH WHO RATE THEIR AVERAGE STRESS LEVEL AS '5' OR HIGHER BY GENDER IDENTITY:

-85%